perfecto25/uniftp/README.md

     #!/opt/uniftp/venv/bin/python3

+Create a service account for UniFTP,

+    groupadd -g 8670 uniftp (or provide a unique GID) useradd -d /opt/uniftp -u 8670 -g 8670 uniftp

+this will create a uniftp user account which will store connectivity settings for each FTP connection

 ---

 ## Configuration

 UniFTP works by reading a YAML config file for each target you want to connect to.

-To generate a sample client config in order to connect to a client
+To generate a sample client config in order to connect to a client, login as 'uniftp' user and run

-    ./ftp.py -c someClient --generate
+    uniftp@localhost> ./ftp.py -c someClient --generate

 This will create a new configuration file in clients/someClient/config.yaml